crystalatk/practice_cowsay/README.md

 # Practice: cowsay!

-This is a fun exercise in back-end development.
-I made the cow talk!
-An easy and quick exploration into require and using methods on dependencies.
+This is a fun exercise in back-end development; an easy and quick exploration into require and using methods on dependencies.
+Also, the cow graphic with the speech bubble is super fun!